-This week's Massage Monday topic is Post Marathon Massage.
+In this week's Massage Monday video Susan gives a short example of a post marathon massage.
 Brought to you by Susan Findlay from the North London School of Sports Massage (NLSSM).

 Thank you.
 Your account has been created and you have now been logged in.
 We will send you an email so that you can set your password for future use.

 Unfortunately your current subscription does not include access to the new Co-Kinetic Business Growth and Marketing section.
 This is either because you have an old legacy Full Site subscription which requires an upgrade or you have another subscription which doesn't include access to the Business Growth element of the site.